Downturns this deep can take a long time to recover from, financially and mentally

 The response matters

-In the 11 previous occasions when the US stock market has fallen by 25% or more, we analysed how long it would have taken for an investor’s portfolio to get back to its pre-crash value under each response.
+There have been 11 occasions in the 148 years between 1871 and 2019 when stocks (as measured by the S&P 500 Index) have destroyed at least 25% of value for investors.
+We analysed how long it would have taken for an investor’s portfolio to get back to its pre-crash value under each response.
 We assume that an investor is choosing between these responses when the market has already fallen by 25%.
 This is the position that many investors find themselves in today.

+In the double-down response, we have assumed that an individual invests an annual amount equivalent to 5% of what the portfolio is worth in the month when it first declines by at least 25%.
 It follows that investing new money will increase a portfolio’s value faster than doing nothing.
-As a result, for the double-down response, we have also calculated the length of time to get back to the pre-crash level plus the value of additional investments.
+As a result, we have also calculated the length of time to get back to the pre-crash level plus the value of additional investments.
 This final figure is fairer for comparison purposes and all comments which follow relate to it.

 Actions have consequences